mui/material-ui/docs/data/material/experimental-api/theme-css-variables/migration.md

 ### Without a custom theme

-Wrap you application with the new provider:
+If you haven't used [`ThemeProvider`](/material-ui/customization/theming/#theme-provider), simply wrap you application with the new provider:

 ```js
 import { Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';